Jim Crumley (Scottish author)

-Jim Crumley (born 1947) is a Scottish journalist, a former newspaper editor and regular columnist for the Dundee Courier and The Scots Magazine.
+Jim Crumley (born 1947) is a Scottish journalist, a former newspaper editor and a regular columnist for the Dundee Courier and The Scots Magazine.
 He is also the author of more than 40 books, mostly on the wildlife and wild landscapes of Scotland, many of them making the case for species reintroductions, or ‘rewilding’.
-His Seasons series, a quartet of books exploring the wildlife and landscapes and how climate change is affecting our environment across the four seasons, is highly acclaimed.
+His Seasons series, a quartet of books exploring wildlife and landscapes and how climate change is affecting our environment across the four seasons, is highly acclaimed.
 The Nature of Autumn was longlisted for the Wainwright Golden Beer Book Prize 2017 and shortlisted for the Richard Jefferies Society and White Horse Bookshop Literary Prize 2017.
 The Nature of Spring was BBC Radio 4’s Book of the Week.
 The Nature of Summer, published in 2020, was shortlisted for the 2021 Highland Book Prize.
 His most recent book, Lakeland Wild, is his first to focus entirely on an English landscape.

 Crumley is also a poet, an occasional broadcaster on both radio and television and a frequent speaker at events and book festivals on nature, rewilding and conservation.

 Early life

 Crumley was born in Dundee, Scotland.
-He began his career as a journalist, but towards the end of the 1980s he decided, in the words of his then boss, to “follow his star” and become a writer about the natural world.
+He began his career as a journalist, but towards the end of the 1980s, he decided, in the words of his then-boss, to “follow his star” and become a writer about the natural world.
 Although he is now predominantly a nature writer whose works focus on the Scottish landscape, his experience as a journalist and his uncompromising stance on the need for more species conservation both continue to inform his writing and its emphasis on close observation.

 Family life

-Crumley is married and has a son and daughter, who are both writers and editors.
+Crumley is married and has a son and 2 daughters.
+His youngest daughter Heather is involved with writing and editing.
 His son, Euan Crumley, is a writer and sports journalist.